andrew-boutin/dndtextapi/docs/DESIGNPLANS.md

 ## Features

+- Add user_id to message?
+Would simplify a lot of logic.
+Don't allow update to this field.
 - **User logout: quick attempt ran into issue where session would just get re-created on next api request
 - *Application authn - send messages on behalf of a user (ex: Slack bot) - new use cases (won't need every route)
 - Summary on get all vs full on get single